apache/airflow/docs/apache-airflow/best-practices.rst

 This way you avoid the overhead and problems of re-creating the virtual environment but they have to be prepared and deployed together with Airflow installation.
-Usually people who manage Airflow installation need to be involved, and in bigger installations those are usually different people than DAG Authors (DevOps/System Admins).
+Usually people who manage Airflow installation need to be involved, and in bigger installations those are usually different people than Dag Authors (DevOps/System Admins).

 Those virtual environments can be prepared in various ways - if you use LocalExecutor they just need to be installed